miguelgrinberg/microdot/docs/intro.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Small Microdot applications can be written as a single source file, but this is not the best option for applications that past a certain size.
+Small Microdot applications can be written as a single source file, but this is not the best option for applications that pass a certain size.
 To make it simpler to write large applications, Microdot supports the concept of sub-applications that can be "mounted" on a larger application, possibly with a common URL prefix applied to all of its routes.
 For developers familiar with